The Richards Family

 (Ward) Richards

-cites marriage settlement with Elizabeth Kirk Sept 7 1886.
-Elizabeth,
+marriage settlement with Elizabeth Kirk Sept 7 1886.
+Elizabeth, who was

-who was known as Lillie, was born in 1856/7, in county Armagh, the
+known as Lillie, was born in 1856/7, in county Armagh, the daughter of

-the rank of Major.
-Arthur was a second lieutenant in the King's County
+of Major.
+Arthur was a second lieutenant in the King's County Militia, and

 captain on 5 July 1886 (Hart's Army List for 1895 p144).
 Arthur

-later reported that, at Gorey Quarter Sessions, Arthur received £30,000
+that, at Gorey Quarter Sessions, Arthur received £30,000 for the house,

 |